Grief

 Grief is a challenger and will not be ignored.
 Grief support can help.

-Learn how to deal with grief and stop the hurt with online grief training and support.
+Learn how to deal with loss and change and stop the hurt with online grief training and support.

-As your grief coach, I guide you through a practice of life skills using The Grief Recovery Method®, to address grief and loss one step at a time, in a way that makes you feel able to move on and move forward.
+10 weeks on Zoom teaches you a life skill that skills you for a lifetime.
+As a grief coach, I guide you through The Grief Recovery Method®, to address the normal and natural [often conflicting] emotional responses to loss and change (aka grief) one step at a time, in a way that makes you feel able to move on with the confidence that you can move forward.

 Does Grief Weigh You Down?